sher913/reactappfortags/README.md

 This is the web i will be developing for my intern, it is based on React, FASTAPI, yarn.
 The Nodejs folder is useless(old work)

-Firstly, have to download this folder'datahub tagging ui' and paste in datahub's parent folder from https://github.com/linkedin/datahub

 For now i am using a datahub's restendpoint on a VM, if you do not have access to that VM, you have to change the local host endpoint address

 Features: